Top US diplomat Blinken meets China's VP Han at U.N. amid strained ties

 By Humeyra Pamuk and Michael Martina

-NEW YORK, Sept 18 (Reuters) - U.S. Secretary of State Antony Blinken met with Chinese Vice President Han Zheng on Monday on the sidelines of the United Nations General Assembly as the world's two largest economies hold a series of meetings to stabilize their strained relationship.
+NEW YORK, Sept 18 (Reuters) - U.S. Secretary of State Antony Blinken met with Chinese Vice President Han Zheng on Monday on the sidelines of the United Nations General Assembly, the latest in a series of meetings aimed at reducing tensions between the world's two largest economies.

-White House national security adviser Jake Sullivan met with Chinese Foreign Minister Wang Yi in Malta for 12 hours last weekend, in what both sides have described as "candid, substantive and constructive" talks.

 "The world expects us to responsibly manage our relationship," Blinken said in brief remarks at the beginning of his meeting with Han.
 "The United States is committed to doing just that," he added.